iblacksand/BPM/README.md

 To run the program, open MATLAB and run the `bpm.m` file.
 Before running, make sure your parameters at the top of the file are correct.

-*Warning: The MATLAB script has not been tested.*

 ## Python Requirements

 Pip Packages: